Anaminus/blog/content/posts/managing-assets-locally.md

 +++
-title = "Managing assets locally" date = 2022-11-23 12:00:00
+title = "Managing assets locally" description = "Keeping your Roblox assets on your computer." date = 2022-11-23 12:00:00 tags = ["roblox"]
 +++

 If you're not indoctrinated into the cult of The Cloud™, then managing assets on